OctopusDeploy/docs/docs/reference/csrf-and-octopus-deploy.md

 If you see this kind of error message when using the Octopus Web Portal in your browser, please try the following steps:

 1. Refresh the Octopus Web Portal in your browser (to make sure you have the latest JavaScript)
-2. Sign out of the Octopus Web Portal
+1. Sign out of the Octopus Web Portal
-3. Sign back in to the Octopus Web Portal
+1. Sign back in to the Octopus Web Portal
-4. If this doesn't work, please try clearing the cookies from your browser and trying again
+1. If this doesn't work, please try clearing the cookies from your browser and trying again
+1. After signing in, you should see two cookies from the Octopus Server - the authentication cookie and the anti-forgery cookie:
+  a.
+If both cookies are missing your browser may be blocking cookies altogether, or blocking cookies from your Octopus Server
+  b.
+If only the anti-forgery cookie is missing, you may have a network device (like a firewall or proxy) which is blocking cookies that are not `HttpOnly` - the Octopus JavaScript client requires access to the anti-forgery cookie.
+Please configure the network device to allow the anti-forgery cookie through to the browser.
+  c.
+The time may be incorrect on either your machine, or the server hosting the Octopus Server.
-5. If this doesn't work please get [ask us for help](#support) - see below
+1. If this doesn't work please get [ask us for help](#support) - see below

 ### Using the Octopus REST API with raw HTTP